RetroPie/RetroPie-Docs/docs/Amiga.md

 Launch it from Emulation Station, and you get the GUI where you can configure disks/roms/memory and insert adf images into the virtual floppy disk drives.

-Launching games directly from emulationstation: https://retropie.org.uk/forum/topic/400/launching-amiga-games-form-emulation-station/11
+Launching games directly from EmulationStation: https://retropie.org.uk/forum/topic/400/launching-amiga-games-form-emulation-station/11

 ## Video Tutorial